The 5 +1 different Scotch Regions

 Islay

-Scotch from Islay is known for its smoky flavor and hints of saltiness.
+Islay Scotch is best known for its smoky flavor and hints of saltiness.
 The region is located just west of the Scottish mainland and is the smallest region to produce Scotch.

 However, Islay Scotch is world-renowned and home to some of the most famous brands like Ardbeg, Lagavulin, and Laphroaig.